braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/dyspatch.md

 ### Usage

-Your Dyspatch email template can be found in your Braze account's **Templates & Media > Email Templates** section.
+Find your uploaded Dyspatch template in your Braze account's **Templates & Media > Email Templates** section.
 You can now use this email template to start sending engaging email messages to your customers!

 [1]: https://www.dyspatch.io
 [2]: https://dashboard.braze.com/sign_in